sophiegermain/gettingcleaningdata/CodeBook.md

-# Code Book for tidyData
+# Code Book for tidyData.txt

 ## Data origins
 The data set "tidyData.txt" is based on data collected by Anguita et al. (2012).
 Thirty human subjects were measured while performing six different basic physical activities by a smartphone (Samsung Galaxy S II) they were wearing on the waist.
 Measurements were taken of their bodies' linear acceleration and angular momentum using the embedded accelerometer and gyroscope of the smartphone.
 Both measurements were captured along three axes (X, Y and Z) at a constant rate of 50Hz.
 The experiments were video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.